pawij/vebm/README.md

 # Variational Event-Based Model (vEBM)
 The vEBM is a probabilistic disease progression model that leverages optimal transport to scale to large feature sets, enabling rapid, low-compute inference of fine-grained multi-modal trajectories.
-It can also use any combination of multi-modal features, not just neuroimaging, e.g., clinical test scores, biofluid, genomic.
+It can also use any combination of multi-modal features, not just neuroimaging, e.g., clinical test scores, biofluids, genomics.

+# Code

+Code will be released on 2nd June 2026, accompanied by a bioRxiv pre-print detailing its use in MRI and PET data in Alzheimer's disease.

-# Paper
+# Papers

 If you use the vEBM please cite this paper: